mollydonohue-GA/projectThree/README.md

-### CraigsLunch - Let Us Lunch!
+# CraigsLunch - Let Us Lunch!

-Our purpose: To bring order, efficiency, and community to lunch.
+## Our purpose: To bring order, efficiency, and community to lunch.

-The team at CraigsLunch knows the lunch hour can be stressfull.
+The team at CraigsLunch knows the lunch "hour" can be stressfull.

-* ** Where can I pre-order?
+* Where can I pre-order?
-* ** Where are other people going?
+* Where are other people going?
-* ** What restaurants are nearby?
+* What restaurants are nearby?
-* ** Do they deliver?
+* Do they deliver?
-* ** Can someone pick up for the office?
+* Can someone pick up for the office?

+Making lunch plans shouldn’t be harder than eating it.

+CraigsLunch is simply the easiest way to coordinate the who, what, where of lunch.

+With your teams's Slack credentials login and